Why It’s Important To Have A Good Homepage Design

 The best way to think about your homepage usability is to imagine yourself as the customer.

-You must always be aiming to answer the customers’ psychological needs in the easiest way possible – out of all the website design elements, that should always be your primary focus on your homepage.
+A good website aims to answer the customers questions and psychological needs in the easiest way possible, and should always be your primary focus on the homepage.

 - Use a strong, intent—driven hierarchy of information

 - Easy—to—read content

 Animations, when done well, can be highly engaging and improve the user experience.
 However as we mentioned in point one, they can also be a distraction, taking away from your core messaging, which can be counterproductive when it comes to turning visitors into customers.